freezingbrook/freezingbrook.github.io/_posts/2015-08-11-starting-up-in-greece.markdown

 * Getting state permissions to grow flowers in your croft
 * Starting up.
 Steps this act includes:
-	* Obtaining:
 	* A [seal](http://www.kretsis.com/print/images/uploads/sfragida4.jpg) with yours and your jobs details
 	* An income/expenses book, which you numerate
 	* A three-layer receipt book, which you numerate and seal each page
 	* A three-layer invoices book, which you numerate and seal each page
 	* Five copies of your government ID
 	* Apply using specific forms, validated from an authority.
 These are:
 		* Two for your official business office
 		* One that you have not endorsed at any other Public Economic Department office of the city or country